The Office of Public Sector Executive Remuneration (OPSER) supports better decision making about public sector executive remuneration.

 Step 4: board appoints the executive

 Board appoints the executive at the approved rate of remuneration.

 Boards must comply with the six mandatory terms and conditions for public entity executive contracts.
 Boards are encouraged to use the template executive contract maintained by the VPSC.

 Some appointments also require Ministerial approval.
 Public entity boards should liaise with their portfolio department in this instance.
 This process is separate from OPSER approval.

-A specified public entity must make a submission to OPSER for any proposed adjustment to a CEO’s TRP that is greater than the Premier’s annual adjustment.
+Boards may choose to adjust a CEO’s TRP by up to the Premier’s annual guideline rate.
+A specified public entity must make a submission to OPSER for any proposed adjustment to a CEO’s TRP that is greater than the Premier’s guideline rate.

 The following principles are to guide public entity boards in preparing submissions for OPSER.

 Principle 1: Executive remuneration should be fair and reasonable

 Executives in public entities should receive fair and reasonable recompense for performing their public duties.